Pesto Orzo Salad with Chickpeas

 Recipe FAQs

-You can store leftover salad in an airtight container in the fridge for up to 4 days.
+Store leftover salad in an airtight container in the fridge for up to 4 days.
+If needed, refresh leftovers with a squeeze of lemon juice or drizzle of olive oil before serving.

-This salad is great for meal prep as the flavors meld and improve over time.
-Store in an airtight container in the refrigerator for up to 4 days.
+- Store leftover pesto orzo salad in an airtight container in the fridge for up to 4 days.

 Ingredients